-I thought I would use this post to update you on some of what is currently going on at museums.
+I thought I would use this blog to update you on a couple of the exhibitions currently taking place in museums across the county.

 Salisbury Museum are currently showing ‘Secular to Sacred – The Story of the Lacock Cup’